carpentries-incubator/pymarc_basics/_episodes/05 - Changing data in a record.md

 Lets look at how we might choose the field we want to delete when there are more than one.
 Lets delete the 035 field that contains the text "ilsdb".

-We can do that by testing for the presence of that string in our 035 fields.
+We can do that by testing for the presence of the string "ilsdb" in our various 035 fields.

-We're starting with these 035 fields:
+We're starting with these 035 fields - we can see that only one field has "ilsdb" in it, so its a safe test to use in this case:

 ~~~
 =035  \\$z4260